Spider-Man 2: Critical response

 The cast's performances were widely acclaimed.
 Ebert, who had panned the first film yet praised Maguire's performance, reciprocated his praise, writing, "if Maguire hadn't returned (along with Spidey's throwaway line about his aching back), we would never have known how good he could be in this role."
 He also wrote that Dunst "[brought] depth and heart to a girlfriend role that in lesser movies would be conventional.
 When she kisses her astronaut boyfriend upside-down, it's one of those perfect moments that rewards fans of the whole saga; we don't need to be told she's remembering her only kiss from Spider-Man."
 Concerning Molina's performance, ABC News wrote, "Molina is one of the summer's greatest scene-stealers — and now, instantly recognizable.
-How long can you play an eight-limbed monster and a Broadway fiddler before audiences get distracted?...The answer: So far, so good.
+How long can you play an eight-limbed monster and a Broadway fiddler before audiences get distracted?...
+The answer: So far, so good.
 Playing to packed houses, Molina can apparently fiddle on the finest roofs on Broadway without the extra metal limbs getting in the way.
 They may even help."
 (Note: At the time the film was released, Molina was playing Tevye in Fiddler on the Roof on Broadway.) in a 5-star review, Josh Wilding of ComicBookMovie.com added, "[Molina] is excellent, and Doc Ock is an unhinged, terrific bad guy who serves as an undeniably worthy follow-up to Willem Dafoe's memorable Green Goblin," in addition to praising Danny Elfman's score and the visual effects.

 Legacy

-Spider-Man 2 has frequently been listed among rankings of the best superhero films.
-(Note: Attributed to multiple references:) The film was placed 411th on Empire magazine's top 500 movies list, describing the film as "Bigger and better than its predecessor, with a superior villain in Alfred Molina's Doc Ock, and a more confident Raimi sneaking in some of his own trademarks."
-Rotten Tomatoes listed the film as one of the essential films of the 2000s.
-In 2013, Forbes described it as "Not just one of the greatest sequels, but one of the best films of the genre, period."
+In 2022, Rolling Stone ranked Spider-Man 2 as the second-best superhero film of all time, behind Black Panther (2018).
+Rotten Tomatoes ranked it number 15 on a list of the top 100 superhero films, and ranked it 31st on its list of Essential 2000s Movies.
+The film was placed 411th on Empire magazine's top 500 movies list, describing the film as "Bigger and better than its predecessor, with a superior villain in Alfred Molina's Doc Ock, and a more confident Raimi sneaking in some of his own trademarks."
 In 2018, Film School Rejects called it "the best summer movie ever" and said that its "emotional and calculated story stands above modern summer flicks" like those of The Avengers and The Dark Knight.
 Writing for The Independent in 2019, Al Horner believed the film to be "the definitive superhero movie" that "laid the blueprint for the entire modern superhero genre".
 Digital Trends' David Caballero named Spider-Man 2 the best superhero movie of all time for its 20th anniversary in 2024.

-In 2025, it was listed in the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 154.
+In 2026, IndieWire ranked it 21st on list of 100 Best Movie Sequels.